-- severe financial hardship which means an Employee has a pressing financial commitment that cannot be satisfied otherwise than by selling the Securities; - if the Employee is required by a court order, or there are court enforceable undertakings to transfer or sell the Securities or there is some other overriding legal or regulatory requirement for the Employee to do so; or - a situation determined by the Chair of the Board or, in the case of the Chair of the Board, the Non-Executive Directors, to be an exceptional circumstance.
+- severe financial hardship which means an Employee has a pressing financial commitment that cannot be satisfied otherwise than by selling the Securities; - if the Employee is required by a court order, or there are court enforceable undertakings to transfer or sell the Securities or there is some other overriding legal or regulatory requirement for the Employee to do so; or - a situation determined by the Chairman or, in the case of the Chairman, the non-executive Directors, to be an exceptional circumstance.

-When requesting prior written approval to sell or otherwise dispose of Securities during a Closed Period, an Employee must submit an application in writing (which can be by email) to the Chair of the Board, generally through the Company Secretary (in the case of the Chair of the Board, an application in writing (which can be by email) to the Non-Executive Directors) including the reasons for requesting approval and confirming that the Employee is not in possession of non-public price sensitive information.
+When requesting prior written approval to sell or otherwise dispose of Securities during a Closed Period, an Employee must submit an application in writing (which can be by email) to the Chairman, generally through the Company Secretary (in the case of the Chairman an application in writing (which can be by email) to the non-executive Directors) including the reasons for requesting approval and confirming the Employee is not in possession of non-public price sensitive information.
 Approval, if granted, must be in writing (which can be by email) and must specify a time period for which the approval applies.

-3 Extension of restrictions to family members and others
+4 Extension of restrictions to family members and others